Suhani-T/EduScanAI/README.md

 1. Authenticate yourself as the teacher.
 2. Upload a student's answer script.
 3. Provide an answer key for evaluation.
+4. Add further custom specifications or criteria for evaluation.
-4. Click "Evaluate" to generate AI-powered feedback.
+5. Click "Evaluate" to generate AI-powered feedback.
-5. Review, edit and send feedback to students.
+6. Review, edit and send feedback to students.
-6. Report any issues or give reviews through the feedback form
+7. Report any issues or give reviews through the feedback form.

 ## Enhancements & Future Scope